near/NEPs/text/0000-near-shell.md

 * `near config select`  : Selects a default connection configuration file from the list of those available.
 Stored in the project-level settings with key `defaultConnection`.
 Default is `default`.
 * `near config wizard`  : Runs through a command-line wizard for an environment, allowing user to modify the values.

+### `near settings <command>`

+* `near settings`               : Displays settings in project and home directory, if they exist
+* `near settings set-default`   : Copies the project's settings into the home directory's settings
+* `near settings clear`         : Prompts user, then removes select settings file (in project or home)

 ### `near contract <command>`

 * `near contract deploy`    : Deploys the contract in the project directory (Default: `out/main.wasm`)